nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 In general training requires far more compute resources than is needed for production use of your machine learning application.
 However this can differ based on the used machine learning algorithm and the specific application you are developing.

 Many machine learning applications are not real time applications, so compute performance requirements for real time applications (e.g. real time facial recognition) can be very different for applications where quality and not speed is more important.
 E.g. weather applications based on real time data sets.

+Storage
+^^^^^^^^

+Machine learning needs a lot of data.
+At least when you are training your own model.
+E.g. medical, scientific or geological data, as well as imaging data sets frequently combine petabyte scale storage volumes.

+Storing data on commercial cloud storage will become expensive.
+If not for storage than the network cost involved when data must be connected to different application blocks will be high.

+If you are using very large data sets you will dive into the world of NoSQL storage and clusters solutions.
+E.g. Hadoop is an open source software platform managed by the Apache Software Foundation that has proven to be very helpful in storing and managing vast amounts of data cheaply and efficiently.

+The bad news is that the number of open (FOSS) options that are really good for unstructured (NoSQL) storage is limited.

+Some examples:

+- Riak® KV is a distributed NoSQL key-value database with advanced local and multi-cluster replication that guarantees reads and writes even in the event of hardware failures or network partitions.
+Riak is written in erlang so by nature very stable.
+Use for big data in ml data pipelines (https://riak.com/index.html ).